PseudoDevs/IamGhost/amd4.md

-Last updated: 2024-06-20 06:36:12
+Last updated: 2024-06-20 06:37:25
-Random Quote: You need to figure out what the fuck you want. - Nicky Nichols
+Random Quote: Don’t take it so personally, okay?
+I don’t like most people.
+He’s in the vast majority. - Jonathan Byers